The Reality of American Violence

 - Concealed carry laws were greatly liberalized, making it much easier for ordinary citizens to legally carry firearms.
 You can watch the dramatic state-by-state liberalization over time here.

 - The federal assault weapons ban (AWB) expired in 2004.
-The term of the ban coincided with a homicide rate decline, but that decline had started before it went into effect.
+The term of the ban coincided with a homicide rate decline, but that decline had started before the ban went into effect.
 And even the highest observed post-ban homicide rate was lower than the lowest observed homicide rate during the term of the ban.
-A recent NPR report was largely sympathetic to the idea of a new AWB, but the report nonetheless had to concede that the ban we actually experienced “did not do much to reduce the incidence of gun violence.”
+A recent NPR report was largely sympathetic to the idea of creating a new AWB, but the report nonetheless had to concede that the previous AWB “did not do much to reduce the incidence of gun violence.”

 - Per capita gun ownership increased tremendously.

-In short, a dramatic liberalization of gun policy and attitudes toward guns, accompanied by a surge in gun ownership (especially of the types of weapons politicians today are most ready to demonize), has been correlated with an equally dramatic decrease in violence.
+In short, a dramatic liberalization of gun policy and attitudes toward guns, accompanied by a surge in gun ownership (especially of the types of weapons politicians are most apt to demonize), has been correlated with an equally dramatic decrease in violence.

-The idea that the liberalization of gun laws had some causal role in the precipitous decline of violence is interesting and perhaps warrants further investigation, but that hypothesis goes farther than is necessary to defend gun rights: liberty doesn’t require justification.
+The idea that the liberalization of gun laws had some causal role in the precipitous decline of violence is interesting and perhaps warrants further investigation.
+In any case that hypothesis goes farther than is necessary to defend the right to bear arms: liberty doesn’t require justification.
 Restrictions of it do.